 Coming from someone else, Lucas's assessment of the situation might seem hopeless.
 But Lucas clearly did not come to the leadership conference to tell people to give up.

-He came to urge them to fight back.
+fight back.

-"There's only one answer, isn't there?
-And that's to organize," said Lucas, who has led countless organizing campaigns for the IBEW during his three decades on the staff of the International.
+There's only one answer, isn't there?
+And that's to organize," said Lucas, who has